 Course Registration for First-Year Law Students

-Spring advance registration opens Monday, October 26.
+Spring advance registration opens in mid-October: dates to be determined.
 Please visit Penn InTouch to enter your course requests.
 Your spring schedule will be available on Penn InTouch in mid-November.

 Here are the steps you should follow: